 Billing for Patients

-ADL’s live, experienced, in-house billing representatives are available to assist.
+ADL’s live, experienced, in-house clinical laboratory billing compliance representatives are available to assist.
 The billing department supports all compliance guidelines when submitting claim(s) to your insurance.
 Our billing team will make every attempt to bill your insurance carrier, when applicable.